anon-blue/anon.blue/README.txt

 i;;;;;;;;;;;what is this
                 nbmy      my name is ronald    there is no god
 tfuckintrustyouii iiiiiiiiiiiiiiiiiquestion everything
- eve you,andevegrubbing youand you and erything aroundyou isindependentisunfeasi bleisimpeachmentisimpermanent take notwhatihavegiventoy
+ eve you,andevegrubbing youand you and erything aromdnfodnfWAIT so is it just me or otther people ,  tttttt
+                          TRUMP              LOL jk
                                    You
                                     are
                                   doomed